OneCrazyCoder/MMOGamepadOverlay/README.md

 ## HUD Elements (Menu graphics)

 All menus are also **HUD Elements**.
 However, there are also HUD Element types that are *not* menus.
 These are created with the section name ``[HUD.HUDElementName]``.
-You can use this to create a reticle in the middle of the screen while in Mouse Look mode (to aim better with a "Use CenterScreen" key, for example), as well as special HUD Elements like Key Bind Array indicators.
+You can use this to create a reticle in the middle of the screen while in Mouse Look mode (to aim better with a "Use Center Screen" key, for example), as well as special HUD Elements like Key Bind Array indicators.

 Default properties used by all HUD elements and menus can be defined in the base ``[HUD]`` section to save time defining them for every individual HUD element.
 The exceptions being the ``Position=`` and ``Priority=`` properties, which should likely be different for each element.
 Priority determines draw order (higher priority are drawn on top of lower priority, allowed range is -100 to 100 and default is 0).